davestaab/netlify-photo-gallery/content/_index.md

 3. By running `git lfs ls-files`, you can double check which files are managed by Large Media.

 With Netlify Large Media, you can do a cool thing like image transformation.
 You can see the [documentation](https://www.netlify.com/docs/image-transformation/) for more detail.

+### Transformation demo with Apple

+Transformation with Netlify Large Media is easy.
+You can just add a query parameter at the end of the image src URL to specify which transformation you want.

+Here is the sample code that you can play with.